-Feeling nervous?
+Feeling Anxious?
 Add these 5 nutrients to help ease your Anxiety, naturally...

 How have you been coping with all the changes lately?
-We have all had to adapt to a new normal, a new way of living and as lockdown eases there will be new regulations, new threats and new challenges for us all which we will have to find a way to cope with.
+We have all had to adapt to a new normal, a new way of living, new threats and new challenges for us all which we will have to find a way to cope with.
 Just as we get used to one change another one comes along.
 No wonder we are all feeling emotionally exhausted.

 Research shows that magnesium plays an important role in regulating neurotransmitters, which send messages throughout the brain and body.
 This is how magnesium plays a role in neurological health helping with brain functions that reduce stress and anxiety.